 2. Gaussian Mixture Models#

-This lesson first recaps on Probability Theory and then introduces Gaussian Mixture Models (GMM) for density estimation and clustering.
+This lecture first recaps Probability Theory and then introduces Gaussian Mixture Models (GMM) for density estimation and clustering.

-With regard to the next lecture introducing sampling, GMMs and sampling methods (e.g. MCMC) are two complementary approaches:
+Concerning the following lecture introducing sampling, GMMs and sampling methods (e.g. MCMC) are two complementary approaches:

 But first, we revise Probability Theory.